tenebrius1/tp/docs/DeveloperGuide.md

 1. The user input `add t n/Jonathan Chan p/92102339 g/M q/2 t/PM SM` is passed to `LogicManager` to be executed.
 2. `LogicManager` calls on `AddressBookParser#parseCommand` method which in turn creates a new `AddCommandParser`.
-3. The method `AddCommandParser#parse` is then called which will return a new `AddCommand` if the input is valid.
+3. The `AddCommandParser#parse` method is then called which will return a new `AddCommand` if the input is valid.
-4. `AddCommand` will then update the tutor list using the method `model#addTutor` in the `Model` class.
+4. `AddCommand` will then update the tutor list using the `Model#addTutor` method.
 5. Lastly, a new `CommandResult` with the success message is returned to the `LogicManager`.

 Given below is a sequence diagram to show how the `add` implementation works:

-`t n/Johnathan Chan \n p/92102339 g/M \n q/2 t/PM SM` is shortened to `John` in the diagram to prevent clutter.
+The string ` t n/Johnathan Chan \n p/92102339 g/M \n q/2 t/PM SM` is represented by a variable `John` in the sequence diagram to prevent clutter.

 ![AddCommandSequenceDiagram](images/AddCommandSequenceDiagram.png)